 5) Now you can install the T-fitting onto the valve.

-6) To prevent the head of the sprayer from being under constant pressure, install a shut-off valve on the end of the sprayer line.
-Install the Compression Connector in the other end of the shut-off valve (you will notice that the 1/4″ pipe threads go into the valve and the 1/4″ compression threads will be free for now).
-This valve goes in between the Compression Connector and the end of the sprayer line (between the two gold pieces shown below in photo).
-See next step for photo of the valve.
+6) Install the Compression Connector in the threaded end of the sprayer (you will notice that the 1/4″ pipe threads go into the tube and the 1/4″ compression threads will be free for now).

 7) Install the PVC tube onto the 1/4″ compression thread side of the Compression Connector.